lobre/eventbus/README.md

 ## Basic publish/subscribe (`examples/basic`)

 `Publish(topic, eventType, afterID, payload)` appends an event if no newer event exists for that topic.
-Pass `afterID = bus.LastID()` when you want “latest only”, or the `lastID` returned by `ForEachEvent` when you’ve just replayed history. `Subscribe(topic, fromID, bufferSize)` replays events with `ID > fromID` before streaming live ones, so both aggregates and read models always know where they stand.
-Use `eventbus.BufferDefault` when you don’t care about the exact buffer size.
+Pass `afterID = bus.End()` when you want “latest only”, or reuse the ID captured while iterating the log. `Subscribe(topic, fromID, bufferSize)` replays events whose IDs sort after `fromID` before streaming live ones, so both aggregates and read models always know where they stand.
+Use `eventbus.DefaultCap` when you don’t care about the exact buffer size, and pass `eventbus.AllTopics` to subscribe to every topic.

 ## Buffer tuning (`examples/buffer`)